The best wireless surround sound systems, tested and reviewed

 On the other end of the spectrum, the SUB+ offers versatile, visceral LFE reinforcement, its 8-inch long-throw driver and 150-watt amplifier taking the 70Hz cap of the SOUNDBAR+ down to 22Hz.
 Capable of laying flat under a sofa or sitting up against a wall, the sealed enclosure is easily integrated physically into any room layout (wall outlet allowing) and digitally via home network and the BluOS app.
 As for what the SUB+ adds sonically … it’s tunefulness.
 It’s a subwoofer that’s far more about nimble pluck than unchecked pump; though it can reach dynamically deep, the SUB+ impressed far more with its dexterity.
 If you value realism as much as rumble, the SUB+ is another amazing addition to the Bluesound ecosystem.

 Not watching anything or wanting to restrict your soundtrack to a single room?
 You can relocate an ultra-compact mono PULSE FLEX 2i or even more expressive omni-hybrid stereo PULSE M speaker around your home (or just get extras for other zones).
-As long as they are all on the same WiFi network, you pass whatever music you’re streaming from speaker to speaker if you move to specific areas or have it play simultaneously throughout the house—wherever the action is.
+As long as they are all on the same Wi-Fi network, you pass whatever music you’re streaming from speaker to speaker if you move to specific areas or have it play simultaneously throughout the house—wherever the action is.

-Best for Samsung TVs: Samsung HW-990C
+Best for Samsung TVs: Samsung HW-990D

 Why it made the cut: Crystal clear dialog (especially if you have a current Samsung TV) cuts through the ample bass to make movies and TV shows easy to hear without resorting to subtitles or cranked volume.